Garrick Theatre (New York City): History

-Designed by Francis Hatch Kimball, it was commissioned by Edward Harrigan, who also managed the theatre, originally named Harrigan's Theatre, until 1895.
-Richard Mansfield took over from Harrigan, renaming it the Garrick.
+Harrigan managed the theatre until 1895, when Richard Mansfield took over, renaming it the Garrick Theatre.
 Charles Frohman assumed management from 1896 until 1915.
 The Shuberts bought it in 1916 and leased it to Otto Kahn, who named it Théâtre du Vieux-Colombier, after a theatre in Paris of the same name.
 Kahn later gave it to the Theatre Guild and it resumed the name Garrick Theatre in 1919.
 The Shuberts resumed management in 1925 and the theatre closed as a playhouse in 1929.
 After a short run of burlesque, the building was demolished in 1932.

+Design

+The theatre was designed by Francis Hatch Kimball, the architect who had also built Madison Square Theatre and the Montauk Clubhouse in Brooklyn.
+The property lot, previously a church and an apartment building, had a frontage of 75 feet and a depth of 100 feet.

+The interior of the theatre was decorated in the style of the Italian renaissance and lavishly ornamented.
+It described by the New York Herald as "commodious and well equipped with exits."
+The lobby had a mosaic floor with ornamented walls and ceilings.
+Very little wood was used in the auditorium, as to prevent fires.

+The front exterior of the building, described as "probably the most noticeable of any in New York", was a light cream-colored brick with terra cotta ornamental work and cornices.
+The roof was covered in Spanish tiles.